-Your additional contribution of $30 or more goes to the Department of Natural Resources to buy and manage important natural habitats which are preserved as public lands and are open to compatible public use, like hunting, hiking and wildlife watching.
+Additionally, contributions over $30 go towards buying and managing important natural habitats, which are preserved as public lands.
+These lands are open to compatible public use, like hunting, hiking and wildlife watching.

-Thank you Minnesotans for your continued support of critical habitat!
+Thank you for your continued support of critical habitat!

 Call Driver and Vehicle Services (DVS) - Department of Public Safety at (651) 297-3304.